dbhavsar7/Nylasum/README.md

-The primary objective of this project is to create an extension to a standard email interface (ex: gmail, Outlook, etc.) which can summarize the email contents using either GPT-3 or Google Bard
+The primary objective of this project is to create an extension to a standard email interface (ex: Gmail, Outlook, etc.) which can summarize the email contents using LLaMa 2

 Team members:
 - Matthew Bonnecaze: